 I’m an alumnus of the Michigan gymnastics team and Michigan football cheerleaders.
 I love being a part of the alumni cheer squad on the field every homecoming.

-Michael Stearns, JD, is proud to have been recognized as a Business Experience advisor for 2016—a distinction based on annual production that places him among the top 49 percent of advisors affiliated with Commonwealth Financial Network®.
+Michael K. Stearns, JD, is proud to have been recognized as a Founders' Club advisor for 2020—a distinction based on annual production that places him among the top 37 percent of advisors affiliated with Commonwealth Financial Network.

-Each year, Commonwealth, the broker/dealer–RIA that helps us process investment transactions on your behalf, recognizes Business Experience advisors by inviting them to an exclusive gathering of their peers, leading industry experts, and Commonwealth home office staff.
-Business Experience advisors benefit from an intensive learning and networking experience designed to help them hone their expertise, share best practices, and provide ever-higher levels of service, education, and leadership to their clients.
+Each year, Commonwealth, the Registered Investment Adviser–broker/dealer that helps us process investment transactions on your behalf, recognizes Founders' Club advisors by inviting them to an exclusive gathering of their peers, leading industry experts, and Commonwealth home office staff.
+Founders' Club advisors benefit from an intensive learning and networking experience designed to help them hone their expertise, share best practices, and provide ever-higher levels of service, education, and leadership to their clients.

 Hylan Moises, Ph.D.